Ghevi/TileGame/README.md

 Commands:

-WASD : moving the character
+WASD : move the character

 arrowKeys : attack in the key direction